InterstellarJS/PlanetTech/README.md

 - `heightSegment`: Set the poly count for the height.
 - `quadTreeDimensions`: Specify the number of top quads with which a sphere is initialized.
 - `levels`: Determine how deep the quadtree should go.
-- `radius`: Specify the planet's radius.
+- `radius`: Specify the sphere's radius.
 - `displacementScale`: Set the texture displacement height.
 - `lodDistanceOffset`: Specify the distance offset used to trigger the splitting of a quad.
 - `color`: Apply a color to each quad.